OSINTWEAVER/proxmox-lxc-rke2-installer/LXC_DEPLOYMENT_CRITICAL_FIXES.md

 # CRITICAL: Privileged mode for Kubernetes
 privileged: 1

-# CRITICAL: Container features for Kubernetes
+# CRITICAL: Container features for Kubernetes (set during creation)
-features: keyctl=1,nesting=1

-# CRITICAL: Security profile (required for privileged containers)
-lxc.apparmor.profile: unconfined
+# These are set with --features fuse=1,keyctl=1,nesting=1 during pct create
+# DO NOT manually add lxc.apparmor.profile settings when using nesting=1

 # CRITICAL: Device access
 lxc.cgroup.devices.allow: a